Samizo-AITL/openlane-guide/README.md

 # openlane-guide

-> **Read this repository and stop breaking your OpenLane environment forever.**
+> Read this repository and stop breaking your OpenLane environment forever.

-This repository is a **battle-tested, failure-driven guide** for running OpenLane
-in a **stable, reproducible, and disaster-proof way**.
+This repository is a battle-tested, failure-driven guide for running OpenLane in a stable, reproducible, and disaster-proof way.

-It is not a feature list.
+This is not a quick-start.
-It is not a quick-start blog post.
+This is not a feature reference.

-This guide exists for one reason only:

-> **So you never waste time rebuilding a broken OpenLane environment again.**
+This repository exists because real environments were broken.

 ---

-## What this guide is
+## What this repository contains

-This repository documents **what actually works** after real-world failures involving:
+This repository contains the **entire OpenLane reality**, including:

-- WSL2 + Docker instability
+- WSL2 + Docker environment survival
-- PDK version mismatches
-- OpenLane1 vs OpenLane2 confusion
+- OpenLane1 vs OpenLane2 coexistence
-- GLS failures (unknown modules, all-X waveforms)
+- PDK asset management (sky130 / gf180)
+- Full physical design flow
+- Placement, CTS, Routing
-- STA / OpenROAD dead ends
+- DRC / LVS / STA
-- Environment corruption after updates
-- Irrecoverable Classic OpenLane setups
+- GDS signoff
+- GLS (functional and SDF)
+- Caravel hardening
+- End-to-end RTL → GDS → GLS → MPW
+- Failure cases and irreversible mistakes
+- Disaster recovery by WSL export/import

-Everything here is written from one perspective only:
+Nothing here is theoretical.

-> **“How do I make sure this never breaks again?”**

-This is not theoretical advice.
-Every rule here exists because something *already failed*.
+Every file exists because something failed before.

 ---

-## What this guide is NOT
+## How to read this repository

-- ❌ Verilog language tutorial
-- ❌ ASIC theory textbook
-- ❌ OpenLane option reference
-- ❌ “Latest version” chasing guide

-If you want syntax or theory, plenty of resources already exist.

-This guide focuses on **operational survival**.
+This repository is **linear**.

+You are expected to read files in order.
+Skipping steps guarantees failure.

+Start with:

+- `INDEX.md`

 ---

-## Who this guide is for

-This guide is for:

-- Engineers who already tried OpenLane and got burned
+## Core rules

+- Do not fix.
+Roll back.
-- People who want **reproducibility**, not novelty
+- Do not update.
+Clone.
-- Anyone who values **environment stability over updates**
-- Those who want to understand *why* things break, not just *how* to run commands

-If you have never broken OpenLane before:
-you probably will — unless you read this first.
+- Do not rebuild.
+Export & import.
+- Your environment is an asset, not a workspace.

+If you violate these rules, failure is expected.

 ---

-## How to read this repository (IMPORTANT)

-This is **not a reference manual**.
-**Order matters.**

-Recommended reading order:

-1. `01_WSL_Docker_Setup.md`
-2. `02_OpenLane1_Setup.md`
-3. `03_OpenLane2_Setup.md`
-4. `04_PDK_Setup.md`
-5. `05_Verification_Test.md`
-6. `06_Migration_WSL_Export.md`
-7. `07_Troubleshooting.md`

-Skipping steps defeats the entire purpose of this guide.

----

-## Core philosophy

-This repository is built on a few non-negotiable rules:

-- **Do not fix.
-Roll back.**
-- **Do not update.
-Clone.**
-- **Do not rebuild.
-Export & import.**
-- **Your environment is an asset, not a workspace.**

-Once you adopt this mindset, OpenLane stops being “difficult”.

----

-## Supported scope
+## Scope

-This guide explicitly covers:
+Included:

-- OpenLane1 (Makefile-based, stable, production-oriented)
+- OpenLane1 (stable)
-- OpenLane2 (evaluation-only, fully isolated)
+- OpenLane2 (evaluation-only)
-- sky130 / gf180 PDK
+- sky130 / gf180
 - WSL2 + Docker Desktop
 - GLS (Icarus Verilog)
 - OpenROAD / OpenSTA
 - Magic / KLayout
-- Disaster recovery via WSL export/import

-Anything outside this scope is intentionally excluded.
+- Caravel / MPW flow

+Excluded by design:
+- Verilog tutorials
+- ASIC theory textbooks
+- Option encyclopedias
+- “Latest version” workflows

 ---

-## Repository guarantee

-If you follow this repository **in order**, you will get:

-- A working OpenLane environment
-- A reproducible setup you can migrate in minutes
-- A flow that survives OS, Docker, and hardware failures

-If something breaks, the problem is **not** OpenLane.

-It is deviation from this guide.

----

-## Final note

-If this repository saves you **even one full reinstall**,
-it has already done its job.
+If this repository saves you even one full reinstall, it has already done its job.

----

-**Environment failures are optional.
-This guide shows you how.**

----

-## Appendices

-This repository also includes the following appendices:

-- `APPENDIX_OpenLane1_vs_OpenLane2_Separation.md`
-- `APPENDIX_PDK_Mismatch_Anatomy.md`
-- `APPENDIX_GLS_Failure_Patterns.md`
-- `APPENDIX_Classic_OpenLane_Failure.md`
-- `APPENDIX_Operational_Rules.md`

-These documents exist to explain **why things break**, not just how to run them.